Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 Language/platform designers today can't ignore the importance of having a simple and streamlined code reuse experience.
 It isn't surprising then when we look at languages like Swift and Go that they have made early efforts to formalize what it means to create reusable code.

-The difference with these ecosystems when compared to .NET, Python, JavaScript, and Java is that they've opted to strongly tie the definition of a package to the source repository that hosts it.
+The difference with these ecosystems when compared to .NET, Java, JavaScript, and Python is that they've opted to strongly tie the definition of a package to the source repository that hosts it.

-* Swift Package Manager looks for a ```Package.swift``` file in the root of a Git repository and versions a targetted by Git ref.
+* Swift Package Manager looks for a ```Package.swift``` file in the root of a Git repository and versions are targeted by Git ref.

 ![Swift Package Structure](/images/posts/swift-package-structure.PNG)